 While some popular VPNs are merely unable to “climb the Firewall,” others are actually government-owned spyware apps in disguise.
 Using the wrong VPN to unblock Wikipedia can land you in trouble with the local authorities.

-Here are some of the best VPNs for “climbing over the Firewall” and unblocking Wikipedia in China.
+We’ve tested the best VPNs for “climbing over the Firewall” and unblocking Wikipedia in China.
+Here’s our top pick for accessing the biggest online encyclopedia on the planet safely and easily:

 - Excellent security